sib-swiss/termal/roadmap.md

 Urgent
 ------

-* B0007: the consensus is shorter than the alignment in `CD00377_ICL-PEPM_wDesc.msa`
+* B0007: the consensus is shorter than the alignment in `CD00377_ICL-PEPM_wDesc.msa`.
+This is due to sevral cases of non-letter characters being pushed onto the consensus; the first one is at position 271, and has ASCII code 129 (note that lowercase 'z' is 122; in fact no letter should be above 127.
+IDK if this is in the original data or an artifact of my computation of the residue frequencies.

 Normal
 ------